Heartbreak

 Facing the "Why?"

+When a relationship ends, one person is usually left asking "Why?"
+Why did my partner behave so badly?
+Why didn't he or she appreciate the nice things I did?
+What's wrong with her?
+What's wrong with me?
 It's rare that you'll get a straight answer to these questions.
 Often, the other person will refuse to talk about it.
 If they do respond, they may lie to spare your feelings or to make themselves look good.
 If your former partner is honest, you can use what they say to begin to work through your feelings.
 Otherwise, you'll need to begin the healing on your own.

 There can be any number of reasons why a person breaks another person's heart.
 It may be that: